 Section 2.
 Dues.
 Dues are payable on or before the first day of January of each year.
-During the month of November, the Secretary shall send, or shall have sent, to each member required to pay dues a bill for the ensuing year.
-Membership dues for Individual, Local Specialty Club or Foreign memberships shall not exceed $50.00 per year.
+During the month of November, the Treasurer shall send, or shall have sent via mail, email or fax, to each member required to pay dues a bill for the ensuing year.
+New members, elected after September first of any year, shall not be billed again for dues until November of the following year.
+Membership dues for Individual, Local Specialty Club or Foreign memberships shall not exceed $100.00 per year.

-Section 3.
-Election to Membership .
-Each applicant for membership shall apply on a form approved by the Board of Directors which shall provide that the applicant agrees to abide by these constitution and bylaws, the Club’s Code of Ethics and the rules of The American Kennel Club.
-The application shall state the name, address, and occupation of the applicant and shall carry the application, the prospective member shall submit a non-refundable application fee (the amount of which shall be determined by the Board from time to time) and a dues payment for the applicant’s first complete calendar year of membership.
+Section 3 Election to Membership.
+Each applicant for membership (except Honorary Membership) shall apply on a form approved by the Board of Directors which shall provide that the applicant agrees to abide by these constitution and bylaws, the Club’s Code of Ethics and the rules of The American Kennel Club.
+The application shall state the name, address, and occupation of the applicant and shall carry the endorsement of two members in good standing.
+Accompanying the application, the prospective member shall submit a non-refundable application fee (the amount of which shall be determined by the Board from time to time) and a dues payment for the applicant’s first complete calendar year of membership.

-(a) Individual Members/Foreign – The proposer or endorser for any candidate for Individual Membership shall apply to the Recording Secretary who shall provide such person the necessary information regarding procedures for admission to membership as established by the Board.
-All completed applications for membership shall be reviewed by the Membership Committee.
-The report of the Membership Committee shall include the committee’s findings and recommendations and shall be examined by the Board at any meeting of the Board or by mail.
+(a) Individual Members/Foreign – The proposer or endorser for any candidate for Individual Membership shall apply to the Chair of the Membership Committee who shall provide such person the necessary information regarding procedures for admission to membership as established by the Board.
+All completed applications for membership shall be returned to the Chair of the Membership Committee, and shall be reviewed by the Membership Committee.
+The report of the Membership Committee shall include the committee’s findings and recommendations and shall be examined by the Board at any meeting of the Board or by mail, email or fax.
 The Board shall vote on each application either individually or in a group with the other applications.
 Affirmative votes of two-thirds (2/3) of the entire Board present and voting by secret ballot in person or by mail shall be required for approval.
 Applications so approved shall be presented to the membership to be voted upon by the secret mail ballot.
 A seventy-five percent (75%) affirmative vote of the ballots cast shall be required for election to membership; abstentions will not be considered as a vote.
 An application which has received a negative vote by the Board may be presented by the applicant’s proposer or endorser at the next Annual Meeting of the Club, and the members may elect such applicant by secret ballot and a favorable vote of seventy-five percent (75%) of the members present and voting.

 Section 4.
 Termination of Membership.
 Memberships may be terminated:

 Section 1.
 Annual Meeting.
 The Annual Meeting of the Club shall be held in conjunction with the Club’s Specialty Show if possible, at a place, date and hour designated by the Board of Directors.
-Written notice of the Annual Meeting shall be mailed by the Secretary to each member at least 30 days prior to the date of the meeting.
+Written notice of the Annual Meeting shall be mailed, emailed or faxed by the Recording Secretary to each member at least 30 days prior to the date of the meeting.
 The quorum for the Annual Meeting shall be ten percent (10%) of the members eligible to vote.

 Section 2.
 Regular Meeting.
 There shall be a regular meeting of the Club (approximately six months after the Annual Meeting).
 The place, date and hour shall be determined by the Board.
-Notice of the meeting shall be mailed or published at least thirty (30) days prior to the date of the meeting.
+Written notice of the meeting shall be mailed, emailed or faxed at least thirty (30) days prior to the date of the meeting.
 Ten percent (10%) of the members eligible to vote shall constitute a quorum.

 Section 3.
 Special Club Meetings.
-Special Club meetings may be called by the President or by a majority vote of the members of the Board who are present at a meeting of the Board or who vote by mail; and shall be called by the Secretary upon receipt of a petition signed by 10% of the members of the Club who are in good standing.
+Special Club meetings may be called by the President or by a majority vote of the members of the Board who are present at a meeting of the Board or who vote by mail, email or fax, and shall be called by the Recording Secretary upon receipt of a petition signed by 10% of the members of the Club who are in good standing.
 Such meeting shall be held at such place, date and hour as may be designated by the Board of Directors.
-Written notice of such meeting shall be mailed by the Secretary at least 14 days and not more than 30 days prior to the meeting.
+Written notice of such meeting shall be mailed, emailed or faxed by the Recording Secretary at least 14 days and not more than 30 days prior to the meeting.
 The notice of the meeting shall state the purpose of the meeting, and no other Club business may be transacted.
 The quorum for such meeting shall be 10% of the members eligible to vote.

 Section 1.
 Board of Directors.
-The Board shall be comprised of the Officers and 15 other person, all of whom shall be members in good standing who are residents of the United States.
+The Board shall be comprised of the Officers and 15 other persons, all of whom shall be members in good standing who are residents of the United States.
 Each year, five (5) members shall be elected to the Board of Directors, to hold office for a term of three (3) years.
 Officers shall be elected for a two (2) year term, or until their successors are elected.
-No person shall serve as an Officer for more than three (3) successive terms.
-No person shall serve as a Director for more than two (2) successive terms.
+No person shall serve in a given office for more than three (3) complete successive terms.
+No person shall serve as a Director for more than two (2) complete successive terms.

 Section 2.
 No Officer or Director who has attended fewer than seventy-five percent (75%) of the meetings of the Board during his or her current term of office shall be eligible for election to a successive term.

 Section 3.
 Officers.
-The Club’s officers, consisting of the President, the Vice-President, Corresponding Secretary, Recording Secretary and Treasurer shall serve in the respective capacities both with regard to the Club and its meetings and the Board and its meetings.
+The Club’s Officers, consisting of the President, Vice-President, Corresponding Secretary, Recording Secretary and Treasurer shall serve in the respective capacities both with regard to the Club and its meetings and the Board and its meetings.